zaphosting/docs/en/valheim_plus.md

 ## Introduction

-Valheim Plus is a client-side modification, so all changes must also be made by the client in the game directory.
+Valheim Plus is a client-side modification ~~so all changes must also be made by the client in the game directory.
 If *enforceConfiguration* is disabled on the server, any client with any configuration can connect to the server.
 This would also allow people with different configurations to connect to the server.
 This would allow players to set different speeds for crafting and stamina values on the client.

-To prevent this and provide a fair gaming experience *enforceConfiguration* must be set to "**true**".
+~~To prevent this and provide a fair gaming experience *enforceConfiguration* must be set to "**true**".
 Then the server owner would have to copy out the "**valheim_plus.cfg**" set at "**Configs**" and send it to every player.
 These players must then paste the exact same "**valheim_plus.cfg**" file as it is set on the server into the "**BepInEx\config**" path.

-An explanation of how to get to the "**valheim_plus.cfg**" and set the appropriate configurations there is given at "**Valheim Plus Config**".
+~~An explanation of how to get to the "**valheim_plus.cfg**" and set the appropriate configurations there is given at "**Valheim Plus Config**".
 How to get to the "**BepInEx\config**" path is explained at ***Valheim Plus Installation on Client***.

-Only then a valid connection to the server would be possible.
+~~Only then a valid connection to the server would be possible.

+🎉 Since version 0.9.0 the player gets the config automatically when connecting to the server.
+The config must no longer be downloaded from the server and sent to all players!

 ## Valheim Plus Installation Client